py-universe/django-rest-cli/README.md

   So I wished there was a tool that could start my project with the integrations, and features I need configured.
 I found [cookie-cutter-django-rest](https://github.com/agconti/cookiecutter-django-rest) to be useful, but sometimes it's just too heavy for my use-case.
 I needed something more flexible, something that could start my project with few integrations or all the features and integrations above.

-  - **SOLUTION:** This CLI tool allows you start your project from one of three templates we provide: Basic, Medior, and Advanced templates.
+  - **SOLUTION:** This CLI tool allows you start your project from one of three templates we provide: **Basic, Medior, and Advanced** templates.
 Depending on what template you select, you could scaffold your project with just python_decouple for managing env vars.
 Or you could go with something as complex as adding pytest for unit tests, drf_spectacular for auto-generating docs, authentication endpoints, pre-commit hook for code linting setup in your project, and docker support.
-Regardless of the template you select, we initialize git, and add a readme to your project.
+Regardless of the template you select, we initialize git, install all project dependencies if internet connection is detected, and add a readme to your project.

 - **PROBLEM-2:** I noticed most times I needed CRUD endpoints for the models I define.
 CRUD endpoints are so unchanging that I wish there was a tool that could just generate all the CRUD endpoints for the models I define.